-Executive Session
+Liberty Park Update

+Staff provided a general update on activities related to Liberty Park.

+City of Albany Industrial Development Agency Funding Request- Resolution 18-2020

-A motion was made by Matt Peter to enter into Executive Session due to a financial discussion and seconded by Havidan Rodriguez.
-At this time Susan Pedo recused herself from Executive Session.
+A motion was made by Matt Peter to enter into Executive Session and seconded by Havidan Rodriguez to discuss pending or proposed litigation and a real estate transaction, the discussion of which could affect the value thereof.
+Susan Pedo recused herself from Executive Session and exited the meeting due to her role on the CAIDA board.
 A vote being taken, motion passed with all members voting aye.
 The Board entered into Executive Session at 9:06 am.
 Executive Session ended at 9:24 a.m.
-No action was taken during Executive Session.
+The Board reported that no action was taken during Executive Session.

 Kaweeda Adams, and John Vero left the meeting at 9:24 a.m.

-Liberty Park Update

-City of Albany Industrial Development Agency Funding Request- Resolution 18-2020

-A motion to approve Resolution 18-2020 was made by Anders Tomson and seconded by David Parente with amendments discussed in Executive Session.
-Amendment states that it is recommended A vote being taking, motion passed with all members voting aye.
+A motion to approve Resolution 18-2020, a resolution that would authorize staff to enter into a Funding Agreement with the City of Albany IDA in connection with the acquisition assistance application was made by Anders Tomson and seconded by David Parente with amendments that the Board’s decision was made upon review and recommendation by counsel, special counsel and management and that, following execution of the agreement, the Finance Committee review and approve any Reserve Deposit.
+A vote being taking, motion passed with all members voting aye.

-Other Business

-None

 Adjournment